 CDFW cannot quantify the precise number of Covered Species that may be taken as a result of the proposed action but can estimate a range of take that would reasonably occur based on Project Activities and current knowledge of steelhead populations within the watershed.
-CDFW anticipates the overall potential for take to be low given the avoidance and minimization measures in place by the Project but cannot precisely predict an amount of take beyond estimation.
-However, CDFW must provide an initial limit for all forms of take because if significant amounts of Covered Species are encountered, it indicates that the assumptions about risk were not accurate.
-Therefore, if four (4) Covered Species are found dead or injured, or if one hundred (100) Covered Species are captured and relocated, the extent of take authorized would be met.
+CDFW anticipates the overall potential for take to be low given the avoidance and minimization measures in place by the Project.
+CDFW must provide an initial limit for all forms of take because if significant amounts of Covered Species are encountered, it indicates that the assumptions about risk were not accurate.
+Therefore, if ten (10) Covered Species are captured and relocated, the extent of take authorized would be met.
+No lethal take is authorized by this Incidental Take Permit.
 If this occurs, Caltrans will need to contact and consult with CDFW immediately to ensure that no additional take could occur related to the Project.
 Covered Activities that may result in take shall cease during this consultation because additional take cannot be authorized without amendment of this ITP.